Best Fresh Tomato Recipes

 I tried making these with mayo.
 With sour cream.
 Then, with mayo AND sour cream.
 Nope; every single attempt was a failure.
 When in charge of was in a PTO cookbook (surprised?) at the kids’ parochial school, I tasted a cold rice salad that had a dressing that tasted very familiar.
 Yup, it was the perfect combination: mayo and yogurt.

 The rest of the recipe was a snap.
 I hollowed out tomatoes, chopped the reserved flesh along with some cucumber.
 Mixed in some diced celery, a bit of seasoning salt, and twice as much mayo as yogurt.
-That’s it; simple and refreshing.
+That’s it; the result is a simple and refreshing dish.

 - 3 ripe, medium tomatoes (homegrown preferred)

 - 1/2 stick celery, diced